-Not depicted below: we went to Diamond Head (sans extremely exhausted sister) and saw the sunrise.
-Our journey to Diamond Head was probably more eventful than the climb, as both my parents and I debated if we should go for 10 minutes, before actually leaving in the rental car, and then driving to Diamond Head.
-The sun was supposed to rise at 7:11 am that morning, and we arrived at the base’s parking lot at 6:45 am.
-The very sympathetic old lady at the parking gate told us that it would take at least 30 minutes to walk up the trail.
+Not depicted below: we went to Diamond Head, sans night-owl sister, and saw the sunrise.
+Our journey was more eventful than the climb, as my parents and I debated if we should go at all for the longest time (dad: but we could sleep!!
+BEFORE THE SUN RISES), then we had trouble finding our rental car, got lost in the garage (dad: sleep is meant to be) The sun was supposed to rise at 7:11AM that morning.
+We arrived at the base’s parking lot at 6:45AM.
+The very sympathetic lady at the parking gate told us that it would take at least 30 minutes to walk up the trail.

-The sky was already purple.
+By then, the sky was already purple.

 Me, in the front seat: So, let’s say we walked very fast.
 Could we make it to the top?

-I got there 7:10 am.
+It was 7:10 am.
 And along with a hundred sweaty strangers, we all watched as the sun jumped from the water.